<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Vermont currently has restrictions in place on high-CRI lighting products and mercury-containing lamps in 2023.

 The high-CRI restrictions ban linear fluorescent lamps with a CRI of 87 or higher.
-Vermont was the first state to enforce a ban on high-CRI linear fluorescents, which began on July 1, 2020.
+Vermont was the first state to enforce a ban on high-CRI linear fluorescents.
 We explain the ban on linear fluorescent products here.

-Vermont also banned the sale of screw-base compact fluorescent lamps (CFLs) starting February 17, 2023.
-After January 1, 2024, no four-foot linear fluorescent lamps will be sold in the state.
+Vermont also banned the sale of screw-base compact fluorescent lamps (CFLs) in 2023 and eliminated the sale of other CFLs and four-foot linear fluorescent lamps in 2024.

 You can shop for products currently for sale in Vermont by clicking here.